 Environmental factors have a major effect on human health.
-In fact, a recent WHO Study Exitfound that modifiable environmental factors are globally responsible for 23% of deaths and 26% of deaths among children under five.
+In fact, a WHO Study Exitfound that modifiable environmental factors are globally responsible for 23% of deaths and 26% of deaths among children under five.

 EPA has a longstanding program of cooperation with the World Health Organization (WHO) to address the direct link between protecting public health and supporting a clean environment.
 EPA’s mission, to protect human health and the environment in the United States, naturally aligns with WHO’s goal to build a better, healthier future for all people.

 First WHO Global Conference on Air Pollution and Health

 EPA participated in the First WHO Global Conference on Air Pollution and Health, Exit held October 30-November 1, 2018 in Geneva, Switzerland.
 The event, called for by the 16th World Health Assembly in 2016, sought to further elevate awareness and action among a wide range of stakeholders with a view to reducing the WHO-estimated 7 million premature deaths globally from ambient and household air pollution.
 Particular attention was aimed at connecting the health and environmental sectors.
 The event garnered major international interest resulting in attendance of almost 900 participants that identified numerous concrete actions they would take to address air quality.

 The EPA-WHO Memorandum of Understanding (MOU), renewed in September 2016, outlines topics for mutual cooperation.
 Our first MOU with WHO was signed at the 1992 Rio de Janeiro Earth Summit.

 As the coordinator of international health for the United Nations, WHO produces public health guidelines and standards, supports health research, and helps countries address public health issues.
 WHO works with governments and partners through offices in more than 150 countries.
 WHO work includes:

 - Noncommunicable diseases